actionjdjackson/stdTernary/README.md

 ## A standard library for Ternary operations in C# ##
 ![build-and-test](https://github.com/actionjdjackson/stdTernary/actions/workflows/build-and-test.yml/badge.svg?event=push)

+(2do) what this library is and what it enables: an elegant ternary first high level programming experience.
+The library abstract the low level implementation such that in the future the same c# source code can be recompiled on a ternary computer architecture.

+The library promotes the usage of mixed radix programming, using binary for binary concepts and ternary for ternary concepts.
+This means that boolean is great to model concepts with only 2 logical choices (True, False) and kleenean is great to model concepts with 3 choices (True, False, Unknown).
+Kleene logic is clear in what happens with the unknown state when using implications.

+### Installation via NuGet
+(2do)

+### Installation via Github Codespaces
+- Click on the green Code button and then on the tab Codespaces.
+Choose "create new codespace on main".
+- To build the .dll library type "task build"
+- To build and run the unit tests type "task test"
+- To run the benchmark suite type "task run"

+### Limitations
+- The library uses binary coded ternary (BCT) using 2 bits to represent 1 trit.
+This is obviously inefficient as 1 of the 4 states is ignored.
+We define 6 trits as 1 tryte such that all binary states of a single byte can fit in a single tryte which simplifies conversions and add binary compatibility.
+A tryte (6 trits implemented as 12 bits) is packed as binary uint.
+Note that balanced ternary is always signed so the usage of `uint` is just a choice of implementation.

+Since the current compilation targets are all binary hardware platforms, this inefficiency is unavoidable.
+However, we expect that this is temporary as more and more balanced ternary instructions set architectures are being developed such as REBEL-6 and ART-9 which feature ternary assembly with ternary logic, memory and branching.
+With the new .net 10 featuring RISCV support, a possible compilation flow from c# to REBEL-6 (32-trit balanced ternary, binary compatible ISA) is technically possible through R2R.
+This is work in progress.
+The R2R framework allows low level binary vs ternary comparison to compute fairly the amount of memory and bitflips that are needed for both radixes to run the same code.

+### Dev Notes sep 2025 (by Jackson)
 I've completely overhauled stdTernary - no longer using an enum for storing +, -, and 0 values.
 Instead, I'm trit-packing 2-bit-trits (0b10 is -1, 0b01 is 1, and 0b00 is zero, while 0b11 is reserved/unused) into binary unsigned integers (`uint`s or `ulong`s) but all the math is still done in Ternary.

 All bitwise and bytewise operators have been overriden for trits and trytes.
 I am currently using the `*` operator on trits for XNOR/MULTIPLY.
 The structs are `Trit` and `Tryte` - and the `Tryte` can be modified easily to be any number of trits you want, up to 16 trits with the current implementation.
 Each `Tryte` holds a bitpacked array of trits in a `uint` - using 6 by default, up to 16.
 All math is done in Ternary.